'Not happy, John!' campaign: Result and legacy

-The campaign did not promote any specific candidate; instead, it called for votes for any other candidate standing against Howard.
-The campaign was unsuccessful, in that Howard was returned as member, but had some success in that it reduced Howard's majority by 3% in the face of a 2% swing to Howard's Liberal Party, and he did lose the seat as sitting Prime Minister in the subsequent election.
+The campaign was unsuccessful, in that Howard was returned as member, but had some success in that it reduced Howard's majority by 3% in the face of a 2% swing to Howard's Liberal Party, and he did lose the seat as sitting prime minister in the subsequent election.
+However, Neither Valder nor Wilkie ultimately believed that Howard could be unseated from the beginning.